Fremantle Stuff > hotels >

-Corner of High and Queen Streets, 1830-1937, aka Fremantle Girls School, later the site of the Oriana
+Lot 386, corner of High and Queen Streets, 1830-1937, aka Fremantle Girls School, then the boarding-house for the boys of Henry Briggs's Grammar School; later the site of the Oriana Cinema, 1938-1972.

-According to the 1927 Western Mail caption (above) it was after that it was used as a boarding house for FGS boys.
+According to the 1927 Western Mail caption (above) it was later used as a boarding house for Fremantle Grammar School boys.

-The building was on the corner of High St and Queen St, where the Hoyts Cinema, later the Oriana Cinema stood.
+The building was on the corner of High Street and Queen Street, where the Hoyts Cinema, later the Oriana Cinema, stood.
 There are now some very ordinary shops there.

-The side caption reads: This was taken out of the "The Western Mail", Special Fremantle Number, 14 April 1927.
+The side caption with the photo above reads: This was taken out of the "The Western Mail", Special Fremantle Number, 14 April 1927.

 The bottom caption reads: At the SOUTH EASTERN corner of High St and Queen St. In the left background can be seen part of Victoria Hall.